Council, Committees and workshops

 • to make recommendations to Council on all matters where authority has not been delegated to the committee or where the decision required is beyond any delegation granted

-• to consider the public interest in, and reaction to, matters under their jurisdiction
+• to consider the public interest in, and the public's response to, matters within their jurisdiction

-• to investigate, consider and make recommendations about functions assigned to them in accordance with laid down procedure and any delegation by the Council after the policy has been decided by the Council.
+• to investigate, consider and make recommendations about functions assigned to them, according to established procedure and any delegation by the Council, once the Council has made a decision regarding the policy

 Workshops